 When viewing information about a specific event through the Dashboard, you can check how many times Stripe attempted to send an event to an endpoint by clicking on that endpoint URL in the Webhooks section.
 This shows the latest response from your endpoint, a list of all attempted webhooks, and the respective HTTP status codes Stripe received.

 In live mode, Stripe attempts to deliver your webhooks for up to three days with an exponential back off.
-In the Events section of the Dashboard, you can view when the next retry will occur or click Retry all webhooks to attempt sending the events again manually.
+In the Events section of the Dashboard, you can view when the next retry will occur.

 In test mode, Stripe retries three times over a few hours.
 Webhooks cannot be manually retried after this time, though you can query for the event to reconcile your data with any missed events.